 Alcatraz is the most secure prison of its time.
 It is believed that no one can ever escape from it, until three daring men make a possible successful attempt at escaping from one of the most infamous prisons in the world.

 Henri "Papillon" Charierre is sentenced to life in prison and transported to the penal in French Guyana.
-Aboard ship on the voyage over, he meets Louis Degas, a forger.
+Aboard ship on the voyage over, he meets Louis Dega, a forger.
 They form a bond that will last them a great many years.
 The conditions at the penal colony are horrific and Papillon desperately wants to escape.
-He first attempt ends quickly in failure and as a result he spends 2 years in solitary confinement.
-His next attempts is somewhat more successful and he actually spends a idyllic time with a tribe of Central America Indians.
+His first attempt ends quickly in failure and as a result he spends 2 years in solitary confinement.
+His next attempt is somewhat more successful and he actually spends a idyllic time with a tribe of Central America Indians.
 Once caught however, he does 5 years in solitary confinement.
 Once released, he decides to make one final attempt at freedom.
 Written by

->

-> 46 of 61 people found this review helpful.
+46 of 61 people found this review helpful.

->

-> Was this review helpful to you?
+Was this review helpful to you?